Edinburgh International Festival: 4 dance highlights for 2019

-A quick look at 4 of the most exciting dance acts coming to this year's International Festival
+Scotsman dance critic Kelly Apter picks the most exciting dance acts coming to this year's Edinburgh International Festival

 Kalakuta Republik